Diverse Single Image Generation with Controllable Global Structure: Introduction

 Several prior works leverage different kinds of feedback---some with GANs---to improve the output results in deep learning. \cite{7780767,Carreira2016,9358229} use the output of the CNN as an input in an iterative manner to refine the results in different applications like instance segmentation, human pose estimation and medical image segmentation. \cite{DBPN2018} uses error feedback inside the feature space from back projection units from low to high and vice versa. \cite{Shama_2019_ICCV} and \cite{Huh_2019_CVPR} are first to explore the concept of feed back in GANs.
 They use discriminator feedback to improve the generation quality. \cite{Shama_2019_ICCV} uses the intermediate features of the discriminator to modify the corresponding features in the generator.
 First the network is trained without the feedback modules and then the generator is fixed while discriminator and feedback modules are allowed to be updated. \cite{Huh_2019_CVPR} uses adaptive spatial transform layer to use the generated results from previous iteration and its discriminator scores to find the affine parameter to modify the encoded channel features in the generator at the next iteration.
 Both of these methods have not been explored with multi scale architectures and in the context of single image GAN.
 Instead of using the discriminator feedback to improve the results in the same scale, we pass it to the generator in the next scale to improve the results in most challenging regions.

 Several works related to GANs show hierarchical training on multiple scales with different resolutions of images helping to achieve high quality, high resolution samples~\cite{NIPS2015_aa169b49,karras2018progressive,8237891}.
 The use of patch discriminators, where they infer each small patches inside the generated image as fake or real, has been explored in~\cite{demir2018patchbased,ISOLAP17}. \cite{8578843, 10.1007/978-3-030-01234-2_1,8100150} incorporate attention in the vision models by computing features in channel or spatial dimension using the global pooling operation.
 In our work we use self attention for incorporating global structure through finding the similarities of pixels at different locations on the trained image. \cite{Zhang2019} proposes to use SA in both the generator and discriminator to capture the long range dependencies.
 The vision transformers apply global self-attention to full-sized images \cite{DOSOVI21} using $16\times 16$ patches.
 It uses multi-head self-attention blocks inside the transformer based architecture for classifying images.
-Recently proposed SinGAN~\cite{SHAHAM19} uses a hierarchical unconditional GAN approach with single image for performing many tasks like image generation, super-resolution, editing and harmonization. \cite{hinz2021improved} proposes ConSinGAN to concurrently train several scales in SinGAN to increase the conformity of generated images.
-However, both SinGAN and ConSinGAN show limited performance in generating realistic images for which the global structure is important with higher generation quality, e.g., faces and buildings.
-The main reason for this limitation is that these networks do not have controllable parameters to capture global information while training.
-Therefore, generating diverse images from single image that need better representation of the global structure still needs exploration.